Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Abstract

 \section{Abstract}

-{Normalizing Flows have emerged as a powerful brand of generative models, as they not only allow for efficient sampling of complicated target distributions, but also deliver density estimation by construction.
-We propose here an in-depth comparison of coupling and autoregressive flows, both of the affine and rational quadratic spline type, considering four different architectures: Real-valued Non-Volume Preserving (RealNVP), Masked Autoregressive Flow (MAF), Coupling Rational Quadratic Spline (C-RQS), and Autoregressive Rational Quadratic Spline (A-RQS).
+{Normalizing flows have emerged as a powerful brand of generative models, as they not only allow for efficient sampling of complicated target distributions but also deliver density estimation by construction.
+We propose here an in-depth comparison of coupling and autoregressive flows, both based on symmetric (affine) and non-symmetric (rational quadratic spline) bijectors, considering four different architectures: real-valued non-Volume preserving (RealNVP), masked autoregressive flow (MAF), coupling rational quadratic spline (C-RQS), and autoregressive rational quadratic spline (A-RQS).
 We focus on a set of multimodal target distributions of increasing dimensionality ranging from 4 to 400.
-The performances are compared by means of different test-statistics for two-sample tests, built from known distance measures: the sliced Wasserstein distance, the dimension-averaged one-dimensional Kolmogorov-Smirnov test, and the Frobenius norm of the difference between correlation matrices.
-Furthermore, we include estimations of the variance of both the metrics and the trained models.
+The performances were compared by means of different test statistics for two-sample tests, built from known distance measures: the sliced Wasserstein distance, the dimension-averaged one-dimensional Kolmogorov--Smirnov test, and the Frobenius norm of the difference between correlation matrices.
+Furthermore, we included estimations of the variance of both the metrics and the trained models.
 Our results indicate that the A-RQS algorithm stands out both in terms of accuracy and training speed.
-Nonetheless, all the algorithms are generally able, without too much fine-tuning, to learn complicated distributions with limited training data and in a reasonable time, of the order of hours on a Tesla A40 GPU.
+Nonetheless, all the algorithms are generally able, without too much fine-tuning, to learn complicated distributions with limited training data and in a reasonable time of the order of hours on a Tesla A40 GPU.
 The only exception is the C-RQS, which takes significantly longer to train, does not always provide good accuracy, and becomes unstable for large dimensionalities.
-All algorithms have been implemented using \textsc{TensorFlow2} and \textsc{TensorFlow Probability} and made available on \textsc{GitHub} \href{https://github.com/NF4HEP/NormalizingFlowsHD}{\faGithub}. }
+All algorithms were implemented using \textsc{TensorFlow2} and \textsc{TensorFlow Probability} and have been made available on \textsc{GitHub} \href{https://github.com/NF4HEP/NormalizingFlowsHD}{\faGithub}. }

 \keywords{Machine Learning, Generative Models, Density Estimation, Normalizing Flows}